Ronaldrc/crop-faces/README.md

 A multi-task cascaded convolutional neural network (MTCNN) was used to identify human faces within an image.

-Samplem images were obtained from the dataset Labeled Faces in the Wild, which contains over 10,000 images of faces collected from the web.
+Sample images were obtained from the dataset Labeled Faces in the Wild, which contains over 10,000 images of faces collected from the web.